giampy1969/simulink-3d-scope/README.md

 This block is very useful when you have to compare the motion of a point versus a reference trajectory.
 See this blog entry for more information: https://blogs.mathworks.com/pick/2017/03/10/3d-scope/

-TO install this vesion, simply add the folder to the MATLAB&reg; path.
-For MATLAB versions older than R2014b, please go to https://www.mathworks.com/matlabcentral/fileexchange/4915-3dscope?s_tid=srchtitle and download version 3.1, which contains an installer that installs older versions.
+To install this vesion, simply add the folder to the MATLAB&reg; path.
+For MATLAB versions older than R2014b (and related legacy information), please go to https://www.mathworks.com/matlabcentral/fileexchange/4915-3dscope?s_tid=srchtitle and download version 3.1, which contains an installer that installs older versions.

-Read the readme.txt file for more info.

 Giampy